mp-sec/azure-siem-tutorial/README.md

 ![Untitled](https://user-images.githubusercontent.com/99374038/179141645-e66642a8-58fe-423d-9353-fe736fe239e7.png)

 # Azure Sentinel
 Sentinel will be used for visualizing the geolocational data from the Log Analytics Workspace.
 It can be found by searching for Azure Sentinel in the search bar.
 In the middle of the page will be a button for creating an Azure Sentinel.
 On the following page is the Log Analytics workspace that was made, which will be clicked, and then the add button pressed to start the process of connecting the two together.
-In the meantime whilst the connection is taking place, we can get information from the VM on Azure for us to connect to it with.
+In the meantime, whilst the connection is taking place, we can get information from the VM on Azure for us to connect to it with.

 # Remotely Logging Into the VM
-Return to the virtual machines settings page, and click on the VM that was created earlier.
+Return to the virtual machines' settings page, and click on the VM that was created earlier.
 In here, you can find a number of property values of the VM, but the one we want is the IP address of the machine:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179311470-aec2dbe0-516a-4f4c-9fb3-30b4aadd5254.png)
 With the IP address, you can open up the Remote Desktop Connection application:
 ![image](https://user-images.githubusercontent.com/99374038/179311591-95c101a5-b668-48aa-af97-859e1e728fbf.png)
-You can change the display settings so that the resolution is lower than your monitors resolution to stop the VM from taking up all of your screens real estate, but if you don't mind that, then you can enter the IP address of the machine into the Computer field, and press the connect button:
+You can change the display settings so that the resolution is lower than your monitors resolution to stop the VM from taking up all of your screen real estate, but if you don't mind that, then you can enter the IP address of the machine into the Computer field, and press the connect button:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179311802-cc34ea1e-e659-46e0-be78-6bb640f83538.png)
 You will get a new sub window that will have blue text saying "More choices," which, when clicked, will allow you to use a different account, which is what we need to connect to the VM.
 Both the username and password credentials for logging into the VM are what you had set when first creating the virtual machine, so enter those values.
 I suggest entering the login information incorrectly at least once so you can see the failed login within the Event Viewer application inside of the VM.
 Event Viewer, and the failed audits for wrong username or bad passwords is what the heat map will be generated from, so this gives you a pre-emptive chance to see what those audit entries will look like.
 Either way, you will be given a certificate warning that you can agree to.
 At this point, the remainder of logging into the VM is clicking through settings, and waiting until you are presented the desktop.
 The settings are optional, you can opt in or not, it won't affect the lab.
 When you see the desktop, you should note the blue banner at the top of the screen that has the IP address of the VM on it.
 If you want to ensure you are using your VM and not your host machine, hover your mouse over the top middle of the screen to ensure the banner appears.